Gofies/GHMS/README.md

 - After approval, the feature will be merged into `develop`.

+- Occasionally, `develop` will be merged into `main` for deployment testing.

 ### Commit Message Format:

 We follow the Conventional Commits style: